farktronix/PSUpdateApp/README.md

 ### Notes

-- This project requires ARC and iOS target from 6.0
+- This project requires ARC and iOS 8.0/MacOS 10.10 or later
 - Use the PSUpdateApp properties to change the PSUpdateApp default value: for example the **app name** or **store location**
 - It's localized
 - It has a simple BDD test inside the example project